CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 - Supports dynamic addition and removal of target Discord channels using bot commands
 - Hosted on Render for reliable and continuous operation

-## Features

-- Fetches tweets from a specified Twitter RSS feed at regular intervals
-- Sends the fetched tweets to designated channels on a Discord server
-- Allows dynamic management of target Discord channels using bot commands
-- Stores bot configuration and sent tweet links in Firebase for data persistence
-- Provides commands to start, pause, and retrieve RSS feed entries
-- Hosted on Render for 24/7 availability

 </div>

 <div class="col-lg-8 text-center" markdown=1>